QuarkNerd/blog/blogs-setup.md

 Set up Blogs Repository
 =======================

-Create directories for the blog build and clone the repo:
+Create directories for the blog build and clone the repo, providing the "scottlogic-blog" username and password when prompted:

 > mkdir C:\blog\
 > mkdir C:\blog\backup